jacques-lauzeral/odp/docs/Storage-Model.md

 - `IMPACTS -> Service`
 - `IMPLEMENTED_BY -> OperationalRequirement` (to Item, not ItemVersion - ON type requirements only, references to OR type requirements)
 - `REFERENCES {note} -> Document` (relationship carries optional note property for context like section numbers)
-- `DEPENDS_ON -> OperationalRequirementVersion` (to ItemVersion, not Item - version-to-version dependencies)
+- `DEPENDS_ON -> OperationalRequirement` (to Item, not ItemVersion - follows latest version automatically)

 ### 3.2 OperationalChange(Version): Item(Version)
 **Version properties:**